-Teachers should use mini plenaries during lessons to gauge children's understanding and to encourage self- assessment.
+Teachers should use mini plenaries or hinge questions during lessons to gauge children's understanding and to encourage self- assessment.
 If children are constantly aiming to match their learning to the lesson success criteria, then effective learning will take place.
 Teachers will consider children's reflection when giving feedback and adapting teaching to scaffold and challenge pupils.